cbrnr/sleepecg/docs/index.md

 - [Heartbeat Detection](./heartbeat_detection) demonstrates how to use the included heartbeat detector and shows benchmark results.
 - [Feature Extraction](./feature_extraction) lists all implemented HRV features.
 - [Classification](./classification) describes the included sleep stage classifiers and how to use the classification API.
+- [Plotting](./plotting) showcases various plots that can be generated with SleepECG.
 - [Configuration](./configuration) explains configuration settings in SleepECG.
 - [API](./api) has detailed information about all public functions and classes in SleepECG.